Sustainable Consumption and Production

 Public Seminar featuring Professor William Rees, recipient of the 2012 Boulding Prize in Ecological Economics, Blue Planet Prize laureate, and co-developer of “ecological footprint” analysis

-The Institute for Global Environmental Strategies (IGES) and the United Nations University Institute for the Advanced Study of Sustainability (UNU-IAS) will co-organise a public seminar entitled “Climate Change, Globalisation and the Vulnerability of Cities”.
+The Institute for Global Environmental Strategies (IGES) and the United Nations University Institute for the Advanced Study of Sustainability (UNU-IAS) co-organised a public seminar entitled “Climate Change, Globalisation and the Vulnerability of Cities”.

 In the three years since the adoption of the 2030 Agenda for Sustainable Development, the Sustainable Development Goals (SDGs) have become increasingly recognised by diverse stakeholders within Japan.
 Nevertheless, as cities, businesses, and the general public continue to drive efforts to achieve the SDGs, growing urbanisation, consumption demands, and changing lifestyles are leading to an ever-increasing dependence on non-renewable resources such as fossil fuels.

-Professor Rees’ keynote address will also focus on risks and challenges facing international cities given resource limitations, population growth, and food security issues emerging across the globe.
-Following the keynote address, the event will invite representatives from various groups including cities, the private sector, academics, researchers, and the wider public to exchange views on Japan’s current trajectory and future implications for the promotion of sustainable cities.
+Professor Rees’ keynote address also focused on risks and challenges facing international cities given resource limitations, population growth, and food security issues emerging across the globe.
+Following the keynote address, the event invited representatives from various groups including cities, the private sector, academics, researchers, and the wider public to exchange views on Japan’s current trajectory and future implications for the promotion of sustainable cities.

 William Rees is a human ecologist, ecological economist, Professor Emeritus and former Director of the University of British Columbia’s School of Community and Regional Planning in Vancouver, Canada.
 Prof. Rees is perhaps best known in ecological economics as the originator and co-developer of “ecological footprint analysis”.
 He is the recipient of both the 2012 Boulding Prize in Ecological Economics and a 2012 Blue Planet Prize (jointly with Dr Mathis Wackernagel).